iamgbsmith/til/linux/show-timestamps-in-bash-history.md

 # Show Timestamps In Bash History

-By default, the `history` command output does not show a timestamp when commands were run in bash.
+By default, the output from `history` does not show a timestamp when commands were run in bash.

-To enable timestamps in history for the logged in user, update `~./bashrc` with the following command:
+To enable timestamps in history for the logged in user, update `~./bashrc` as follows:

 ```shell
 echo 'export HISTTIMEFORMAT="%F %T "' >> ~/.bashrc